JacobDavison29/Global_Terrorism_Analysis/README.md

 # Project Fidings

 My analysis of this dataset has led to some key findings that I find particularly intriguing.
-  -North America has the highest success rate of terrorism attacks being carried out with that success rate being 93%.
+  - North America has the highest success rate of terrorism attacks being carried out with that success rate being 93%.
   -The most common types of terorrism attacks globally are Bombings/Explosions.
   -The country with the most deaths per year from terrorist attacks is Iraq, however it is projected that Afghanistan will surpass Iraq in the coming years.
   -The continent with the most deaths from terrorism attacks is Africa.